Kefir Soda Starter

 Refreshing, vibrant, and exquisite!

-Our Kefir Soda Starter contains beneficial bacteria strains and yeasts to help you make a fun, bubbly, and healthy replacement for soda!* The strains and yeasts metabolize the natural sugar found in fruit juice or coconut water, resulting in an effervescent drink that is loaded with probiotics.*
+Our Kefir Soda Starter contains beneficial bacteria strains and good yeasts to help you make a fun, bubbly, and healthy replacement for soda!* The strains and yeasts metabolize the natural sugar found in fruit juice or coconut water, resulting in an effervescent drink that is loaded with probiotics.*

 Depending on the temperature in your home, it usually takes 3 - 5 days of fermentation for the first batch to reach your desired level of fizz.
 You can use some of the resulting beverage as a starter for many subsequent batches.
 These will ferment more quickly, usually in about 1 - 2 days.